Merino Load (Locust) Tests

 • To apply new changes to an existing GCP Cluster, execute the setup_k8s.sh file and select the setup option.

-• This option will consider the local commit history, creating new containers and deploying them (see Container Registry)
+• This option will consider the local commit history, creating new containers and deploying them (see Artifact Registry)

 Run Test Session